Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - The [GBCamera-Android-Manager](https://github.com/Mraulio/GBCamera-Android-Manager) Android App for the Arduino Game Boy Printer emulator.
 - The [Game Boy Printer web](https://herrzatacke.github.io/gb-printer-web/#/home), website to decode, arrange and store images from the Arduino Game Boy Printer emulator.
 The project page is [here](https://github.com/HerrZatacke/gb-printer-web/).
 - A [Java application](https://github.com/lukasklinger/GameBoyPrinterReceiver) for the Arduino Game Boy Printer emulator.
-- A [Matlab/GNU Octave code](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation) to decode images from the Arduino Game Boy Printer emulator.
+- A [Matlab/GNU Octave code](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation) to decode images from the Arduino Game Boy Printer emulator with e-paper feature.

 ## PC to printer interfaces
 - The [PC to Game Boy Printer interface](http://furrtek.free.fr/?a=gbpcable), based on a PL2303.